 ‘A hyperobject could be a black hole.
 A hyperobject could be the Lago Agrio oil field in Ecuador, or the Florida Everglades.
 A hyperobject could be the biosphere, or the Solar System.
 A hyperobject could be the sum total of all the nuclear materials on Earth; or just the plutonium, or the uranium.
 A hyperobject could be the very long-lasting product of direct human manufacture, such as Styrofoam or plastic bags, or the sum of all the whirring machinery of capitalism.
 Hyperobjects, then, are “hyper” in relation to some other entity, whether they are directly manufactured by humans or not.’

-These balloons as excellent examples of a Hyperobjects, most notably because they transcend human scales and awareness in multiple ways.
-First, the balloons that I find while I am out walking are by no means the extent of the helium balloons around the world — they participate in a far larger network of manufacture, distributions, shipping, and so on that I am not privy to.
-Instead, I find small instances, or a local manifestation of them.
+These balloons as excellent examples of Hyperobjects because they transcend human scales of time, space and awareness in multiple ways.
+First, the balloons that I find while I am out walking are by no means the extent of the helium balloons around the world — they participate in a far larger network of manufacture, distribution, shipping, and so on that I am not privy to.
+Instead, I find small instances, or a local manifestation of them hidden in the bushes or stuck in trees.
 Second — and most notably — the balloons occupy profoundly different temporal scales than we do as humans.
 They vastly outlive both a human’s lifetime, and for the most part, human experience.

 It is also possible to speculate that these balloons, having been lifted towards the edge of the atmosphere due to the Helium’s low atomic weight, may well have ‘seen’ the earth from a perspective that very few of us will have done, or will be able to do.
 This is what astronauts refer to as the overview effect — a cognitive shift in awareness reported by astronauts during spaceflight, often while viewing the Earth from outer space.